cheddara/capstone_final/README.md

 # Capstone Final Project: Predicting Developmental Screening in Early Childhood

+## Executive Summary

+This project analyzes developmental screening among children ages 0–3 using nationally representative survey data.
+Machine learning models were developed to identify factors associated with whether children receive screening.
+Results indicate that socioeconomic status and access to preventive healthcare are key predictors.
+These insights can support targeted outreach and policy interventions to improve early childhood outcomes.

 ## 🎯 Project Overview

 Early childhood developmental screening is a critical preventive health service that helps identify developmental delays and connect children to early intervention.
 Despite national guidelines recommending routine screening, many children do not receive these assessments.